Join InterNations

 • By boat: This is a slower option.
 Items can take weeks to arrive.
 However, a plus side to this is that you can look at properties and find a new home while you stay in temporary accommodation.
 With this method, you can either use a company to pack, or you can do it yourself.

-• By plane: This is the most expensive option, but it is also the fastest.
+• By plane: This is the most expensive option, but itโ€™s also the fastest.
 Your items can be with you in a matter of days, allowing you the peace of mind you need to start settling into your new life.

-What to Pack when Moving to Mexico
+How & what to pack when moving to Mexico

-The most important things to bring with you are documents, such as birth certificates, marriage certificates, and visa-related paperwork.
-These are the hardest things to replace, so it is advisable to take them in your hand luggage.
+The most important things to bring with you are important documents, such as birth certificates, marriage certificates, and visa-related paperwork.
+These are the hardest things to replace, so itโ€™s advisable to take them in your hand luggage.

-Fragile Goods
+Fragile goods

 Moving fragile goods can be difficult and time consuming.
-It is important to ensure that they have sufficient padding and are correctly wrapped in order to prevent breakages.
-This an important reason for opting for a qualified and insured company, as they will guarantee your goods arrive safely at destination.
+Itโ€™s important to ensure that they have sufficient padding and are correctly wrapped in order to prevent breakages.
+This is an important reason for opting for a qualified and insured company, as they will guarantee your goods arrive safely at your destination.

 For the less important and more easily replaceable things, you might want to consider selling, donating, or giving them away before you leave.
-Know that Mexico is a fast-growing economy, therefore finding items you sold back home, like chargers, headphones, TVs and clothing, will not be a problem
+Know that Mexico is a fast-growing economy, therefore finding items you sold back home, like chargers, headphones, TVs and clothing, will not be a problem.

-Custom Regulations for Mexico
+Custom regulations for Mexico

-• 200 cigarettes, or 25 cigars, or 200g of tobacco
+• 200 cigarettes, or 25 cigars, or 200 g of tobacco

 • 3 liters of beer or other liquor